Dr. Anica Zeyen

 Research: I am a qualitative researcher that enjoys interdisciplinary work.
-My main research focus is on social entrepreneurship and disability (combined and separate).
+My main research focus is on disability, (social) entrepreneurship and inlsuvie organising.
 My goal is to use my research to enhance the lives of disabled people and of other marginalized groups.
 This is what I am passionate about and why I am in academia.

 Teaching: I founded and run the Enterprise Hub at my university.
-We provide extra-curricula support for all those students who wish to start their own ventures or non-profit organisations.
+We provide extra-curricula support for all students who wish to start their own ventures or non-profit organisations.
 In the classroom, I teach social entrepreneurship and sustainability management.

 Volunteering: I volunteer for Guide Dogs for the Blind Association as a speaker, fundraising coordinator and whenever I can join in their campaigning work.
 I am part of other disability empowerment groups as well as represent disabled staff within our College’s Diversity committees.

 A bit about my disability:

 I use a screen reader in-built into my computer and get around with my incredibly cute and clever guide dog Lassie.
-At work, I am fortunate to have an Access to Work assistant who helps out with various tasks and all the travelling I do.
+At work, I am fortunate to have an Access to Work Support Worker who helps out with various tasks and all the travelling I do.